BloodyBogan/flashcard-app/README.md

 Flashcard app - cycle through the cards &amp; continue where you left off

 ## TODO
-Responsibility
+Responsibility <br />
-Add the ability to change colour themes
+Add the ability to change colour themes <br />
-Add the ability to hide/unhide the menu
+Add the ability to hide/unhide the menu <br />
-Create your own flashcards
+Create your own flashcards <br />
 Having multiple sets of flashcards